-The Student Services Registration and Transcript, Athletics and Recreation, and Health Services fees are indexed to the Consumer Price Index.
+The Student Services, Registration and Transcript, Athletics and Recreation, and Health Services fees are indexed to the Annual Average Alberta Consumer Price Index (October to September).

 Other noninstructional fees are reviewed and adjusted as required on an annual basis by the Board of Governors taking into account changes to the costs of delivering the services associated with the fees.